Why We Built Coherence: A Founder's Perspective

 It Started with Frustration

 Like most founders, I didn't set out to build a CRM.
-I set out to solve a problem that was driving me crazy.
+I set out to solve a problem that was a daily struggle.

 The Moment of Clarity

-One afternoon, a longtime client called to follow up on a proposal I'd sent.
+One afternoon, a longtime client messaged to follow up on a proposal a Salesperson had sent, but the Sales Exec was no longer with our company.
 Simple enough - except I couldn't find the proposal.
-It was buried somewhere in my email, attached to a thread I couldn't locate because I'd forgotten the subject line.
+It was somewhere in an email, attached to a thread I couldn't locate because the Salesperson didn't CC me on it.

 I spent 15 minutes searching while my client waited.
 Embarrassing?
 Absolutely.
 But more than that, it was clarifying.

 I realized the problem wasn't my organizational skills.
-The problem was that my tools were designed for individual tasks, not for the connected way work actually happens.
+The problem was that the tools we used.
+Why counldn't we all use the same system of record and have access to the full lifecycle of interactions with our clients, all connected for the way work actually happens.

 The Principles Behind Coherence